angular/angular/src/lib/button-toggle/button-toggle.md

 and `ngModel` is not supported.

 ### Accessibility
 The button-toggles will present themselves as either checkboxes or radio-buttons based on the presence of the `multiple` attribute.

+For button toggles containing only icons, each button toggle should be given a meaningful label via `aria-label` or `aria-labelledby`.

+For button toggle groups, each group should be given a meaningful label via `aria-label` or `aria-labelledby`.

 ### Orientation
 The button-toggles can be rendered in a vertical orientation by adding the `vertical` attribute.